 A character is on a quest that could potentially decide the fate of the universe... but they don't care about that at all or any of this good/evil stuff, they're only on this quest for a personal reason: revenge, money, repaying a life debt to someone, and so on.
-Common motive for an Anti-Hero, Punch-Clock Hero, Nominal Hero or the Dragon with an Agenda.
+It's a common motive for an Anti-Hero, Punch-Clock Hero, Nominal Hero or the Dragon with an Agenda.

 Not the same as It's Personal, where a character who is already in it out of duty or righteousness or whatever is given an additional personal motivation.

 There will often be a moment where the character has an opportunity to leave with what they came for while the rest of their group continues the quest alone.
 They will either choose to stay for the sake of their comrades or the mission, or actually decide to leave.
 The latter typically leads to them returning later to reveal that they have grown a heart, often in the form of a conveniently timed last minute rescue.

 Other cases there may not be such a moment, but the character in a way, becomes the mask and finding out that they truly do believe in the ideals and the goals of the group they are working with.

 See Only in It for the Money when wealth is the main motivation.
 Compare Staged Populist Uprising, when the leaders of the revolution themselves don't actually care about the revolution's cause.
 Often overlaps with Enemy Mine.
 Contrast The Only Believer, where only a single person associated with a cause truly believes in it, while others are around for more cynical reasons.